Black Tulsans call Trump rally plan ‘a slap in the face’

 Campaign officials also wanted to hold the rally where they could all but guarantee a big crowd despite coronavirus concerns, according to the officials.
 Oklahoma is one of the most Republican states in the nation and Trump has not held a rally there as president, so it will likely deliver an enthusiastic audience eager to see him, the officials believed.

-Tulsa, an oil center along the Arkansas River, has had its own marches, viral videos and problematic police actions during this month’s unrest.
+Tulsa, an oil center along the Arkansas River in the northeast of the state, has had its own marches, viral videos and problematic police actions during this month’s unrest.

-On Tuesday, Tulsa police released video and said they were investigating officers whohandcuffed and arrested two black teenagers for jaywalking.
-Video of the June 4 incident showed officers pinned one of the two unidentified teens stomach-down on the ground.
+On Tuesday, Tulsa police released video and said they were investigating officers who handcuffed and arrested two black teenagers for jaywalking.
+Video of the June 4 incident showed officers forcibly pinned one of the two unidentified teens stomach-down on the ground.

 “Get off me!
 I can’t breathe!
 I can’t breathe!
 I can’t breathe!” one teen shouts in the police video.